harishappana-git/vmss-node/terraform/README.md

 - A virtual network and subnet.
 - A network security group that only allows SSH from a configurable CIDR.
 - A public IP address and network interface.
-- An Ubuntu Linux virtual machine that uses SSH key authentication.
+- An Ubuntu Linux virtual machine that uses local username/password authentication over SSH.

 Common production tags are applied to all resources by default.